Doomlazer/SQ3-TUCR-EPP/README.md

 <img src="pics/ring.png"  width="600" alt="Monolth Burger Decoder ring changes.">

 The Monolth Buger Decoder ring is now a fully functional ceasar cipher.
 Rotating the dial on the ring changes the letter offset on the ring.
 It also shows the standard english letters on the AstroChicken videogame screen - however scrambled they might be.
+The cipher function can be used on any screen.

 ### Personal Time Disruptor